fr407041/mnist-siamese-neural-network-for-R-code/README.md

 I have been waiting a long time for R keras to finish example code : [mnist_siamese_graph.R](https://github.com/rstudio/keras/blob/master/vignettes/examples/mnist_siamese_graph.R).
 But it seems that there isn't any movement, so I decide to completed this job by myself.

-In this kernel, I hope you learn several things :
+In this kernel, I hope you learn 4 things :
 1. Use R keras to build self define generator (There are few related materials on the web, so I hope I can help somebody like what I was ).
 2. Use R keras to build self define layer (As above).
 3. Use R keras to build self define backend function (As above).